 This book might not be a good fit for younger students that are really nervous about the first day of school.
-Upper elementary students, who have experienced plenty of first days back to school, will recognize some of their own fears in this book and see them exaggerated in a funny way.
+3rd, 4th, and 5th grade students, who have experienced plenty of first days back to school, will recognize some of their own fears in this book and see them exaggerated in a funny way.

 An added bonus is that you can begin teaching point of view / perspective the first week of school!